-A screening test is designed to provide an indication regarding the likelihood of an individual being identified as dyslexic if they were to undertake a full diagnostic assessment.
-It is not a diagnosis and is not 100% accurate.
+A dyslexia screening test is designed to provide an indication regarding the likelihood of an individual being identified as dyslexic if they were to undertake a full diagnostic assessment.

 If a school is unwilling or unable to provide a dyslexia screening test – or if a parent wishes to obtain a ‘second opinion’ – Dyslexia Lincs is able to provide this service.

-A screening test is a quicker and more informal process than a full diagnostic assessment which explores the child’s previous educational and medical history in greater depth.
-The screening test usually takes less than an hour to complete, and has four sections which cover a range of early skills, including the child’s non-verbal reasoning, language skills, speed, balance and hand-eye skills.
 By looking at a range of skills we find strengths as well as weaknesses, and this can be very helpful when considering how to help your child progress.
-From results of a screening test, we can check whether or not your child might have subtle hearing problems, or memory problems.
+From results of a dyslexia screening test, we can check whether or not your child might have subtle hearing problems, or memory problems.
 These difficulties can make it harder to learn to read.
-The sub-tests included enable us to check the likelihood of dyslexia.
-If there is any history of difficulties in learning to read in your immediate family, (yourself, your spouse, your child’s brothers or sisters), it would be helpful if you could let us know.

-A screening test can be undertaken after school on week days, at a weekend, or during the school holiday period, and usually takes about an hour to complete.
+A dyslexia screening test can be undertaken after school on week days, at a weekend, or during the school holiday period, and usually takes about an hour to complete.

 Usually within five working days, parents are provided with a concise written report summarising and interpreting test results and providing an ‘At Risk Quotient’ in the form of a score indicating whether a learner is at risk of dyslexia.
 Risks indicated range from ‘no risk of dyslexia’, ‘mild risk of dyslexia’, ‘at risk of dyslexia’ to ‘strong risk of dyslexia’.
 A full diagnostic assessment is recommended in cases where a moderate or strong risk screening test result occurs.